wnxii/Bomb-Crypto-Bot/README.md

 This script was inspired and uses small sections of code from [mpcabete's script](https://github.com/mpcabete/bombcrypto-bot) but I have implemented my own script from scratch and the flow is targetted at being efficient, light-weight and optimized.

+This bot/script is currently private and won't be public for a while as I'm still deciding between monetizing it or releasing it free for public usage.

 ## **Features**
 - Automated script with the lowest downtime
 - Sends only heroes that has green stamina bar to work